d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Preliminaries

 \subsection{Generation process of dLLMs}

-dLLMs feature an iterative denoising paradigm to generate text over $T$ discrete decoding steps~\citep{llada}, where a fully masked initial sequence is progressively transformed into a fully unmasked final output.
-Formally, let $\mathcal{V}$ denote the token vocabulary, which includes a special token \lstinline{[MASK]}.
-The inference process begins with an initial sequence $y_0$ of length $L$, which is constructed by concatenating a prompt segment $p$ with a response segment $r_0$ of $n$ masked tokens.
+As shown in~\citet{llada}, dLLMs feature an iterative denoising paradigm to generate text over $T$ discrete decoding steps, where a fully masked initial sequence is progressively transformed into a fully unmasked final output.
+Formally, let $\mathcal{V}$ denote the token vocabulary, which includes a special masked token \lstinline{[MASK]}.
+The inference process of dLLMs begins with an initial sequence $y_0$ of length $L$, which is simply constructed by concatenating a prompt segment $p$ with a response segment $r_0$ that consists of $n$ masked tokens.
 We denote the set of indices corresponding to these masked tokens as $M_0 = \{\lvert p\rvert, \lvert p\rvert +1, \dots,\lvert p\rvert + n-1\}$.

-At each decoding step $t \in [0, \ldots, T - 1]$, the corresponding sequence $y_t$ is first fed into the given dLLM model as input, which produces a probability distribution $p(x_t^i \mid y_t)$ over the vocabulary for each masked position $x_t^i$.
+At each decoding step $t \in [0, \ldots, T - 1]$, the corresponding sequence $y_t$ is first fed into the given dLLM as input, which produces a probability distribution $p(x_t^i \mid y_t)$ over the vocabulary for each masked position $x_t^i$.
 Based on this distribution, the most confident token predictions $\hat{X}_t$ and their associated confidence scores $S_t$ can be derived as follows:

 where $\mathcal{F}(\cdot)$ is a function that measures the token-level prediction confidence score.

 Furthermore, the decoding process employs a scheduling function $\mathcal{G}$ to generate a set of indices $I_t$, which specifies the masked positions in $y_t$ to be replaced with their predicted tokens: